Why should you consider investing in a hotel franchise?

 Although you may not have realised it, many of the hotels you’ve stayed in over the years will have been franchises.
 Some of the biggest brands in the industry operate using the franchise model, with the flexibility and growth it allows helping to make many of these companies into household names.
 Franchises operate at all levels of the industry with opportunities available in everything from low-cost motel-style businesses to high-end resorts and luxury accommodation.

-As well as a large number of franchising opportunities available in the sector, the hotel industry also offers entrepreneurs the chance to make a significant profit.
+As well as a large number of franchise opportunities available in the sector, the hotel industry also offers entrepreneurs the chance to make a significant profit.
 At the moment the hospitality industry is the fourth largest in the UK and represents 10% of gross value added to GDP.
 That’s the equivalent of around £143 billion, demonstrating just how important it is to the country’s economy.
 By 2020, the industry is set to grow even further, with experts predicting that 100,000 jobs could be created in the sector in the next couple of years.

 For entrepreneurs looking for a potentially lucrative investment, this makes hospitality a very attractive prospect.
 The range of franchising opportunities combined with increasing demand and rising profit make the industry the perfect choice for those who want to forge a new career in a vibrant market.
 If you’re one of the many people considering a move into hospitality, keep reading to find out if the industry is right for you.